 Atacama Large Millimeter/submillimeter Array

-The Atacama Large Millimeter/tarubmillimeter Array is the most complex astronomical observatory ever built on Earth.
-Teams from North America, East Asia, and Europe merged projects to develop this gigantic array together in northern Chile.
+The Atacama Large Millimeter/submillimeter Array is the most complex astronomical observatory ever built on Earth.
+Teams from North America, East Asia, and Europe merged projects to develop this breakthrough scientific instrument in northern Chile.

-ALMA is opening a new window on celestial origins, capturing never-before seen details about the very first stars and galaxies in the Universe, probing the heart of our Milky Way Galaxy, and directly imaging the formation of planets.
-It is the largest leap in telescope technology since Galileo first aimed a lens on the Universe.
+ALMA has opened a new window on the Universe, capturing never-before-seen details about the very first stars and galaxies, probing the heart of our Milky Way Galaxy, and directly imaging the formation of planets.

-ALMA is a radio telescope that is tuned to higher frequencies of radio waves, those that are nearly as high as the infrared type of light we feel as heat.
-Most objects in the Universe can radiate this kind of energy, so the ability to detect it in great quantities has been a driver for astronomers for decades.
+ALMA is a transformative radio telescope that can study cosmic light that straddles the boundary between radio and infrared.
+Most objects in the Universe emit this kind of energy, so the ability to detect it has been a driver for astronomers for decades.

-Called millimeter and submillimeter waves, this type of light is easily scattered away by water vapor in the air.
-The dry climate and 16,500-foot high altitude of the site in the Chilean Atacama Desert provides ALMA with the right conditions for detecting these faint signals from space.
+Millimeter and submillimeter light is easily absorbed by water vapor in the atmosphere.
+The dry climate and extreme elevation (5000 meters or 16,500 feet) of the site in the Chilean Atacama Desert provides ALMA with the right conditions for detecting these faint signals from space.

 The 12-meter antennas can be gently hauled around on the backs of custom-made Antenna Transporters in order to form arrays that are either very tightly packed configurations only 150 meters across or spread out to 16 kilometers across, as shown by the animation at left.
 More extended arrays give ALMA a zoom lens for finer details, while more compact arrays give better sensitivity for larger, dimmer objects.